 What is Cost Estimating?

 Cost estimating is the process of systematically forecasting all costs associated with completing a project within a defined scope.
-When it comes to construction, a construction estimate delivers a comprehensive forecast of all projected costs needed to complete a project.
-This estimate serves as a roadmap for a project to be designed, bid and built and can significantly mitigate your level of risk.
-It can be used to assess financial feasibility, budget for expenditures and oversee project spending and even flag costs that aren't in line with the budget.
+When it comes to construction, construction cost estimating forecasts all of the projected costs needed to complete a project.
+The cost estimate serves as a roadmap for a project to be designed, bid and built and can significantly mitigate your level of risk.
+It can be used to assess financial feasibility, budget for expenditures, oversee project spending and even flag costs that aren't in line with the budget.